David "Honeyboy" Edwards

-David "Honeyboy" Edwards (June 28, 1915 – August 29, 2011) was a Delta blues guitarist and singer from Mississippi.
+David "Honeyboy" Edwards (June 28, 1915 – August 29, 2011) was an American delta blues guitarist and singer from Mississippi.

 Biography

 Edwards was born in Shaw, Mississippi.
 He learned to play music from his father, a guitarist and violinist.
 At the age of 14, he left home to travel with the bluesman Big Joe Williams, beginning life as an itinerant musician, which he maintained through the 1930s and 1940s.
 He performed with the famed blues musician Robert Johnson, with whom he developed a close friendship.
 Edwards was present on the night Johnson drank the poisoned whiskey that killed him, and his story has become the definitive version of Johnson's demise.
 Edwards also knew and played with other leading bluesmen in the Mississippi Delta, including Charley Patton, Tommy Johnson, and Johnny Shines.

 He described the itinerant bluesman's life:

 The folklorist Alan Lomax recorded Edwards in Clarksdale, Mississippi, in 1942 for the Library of Congress.
 Edwards recorded 15 album sides of music, including his songs "Wind Howlin' Blues" and "The Army Blues".
 He did not record commercially until 1951, when he recorded "Who May Be Your Regular Be" for Arc under the name Mr. Honey.
-Edwards claimed to have written several well-known blues songs, including "Long Tall Woman Blues" and "Just Like Jesse James."
+Edwards claimed to have written several well-known blues songs, including "Long Tall Woman Blues" and "Just Like Jesse James".
 His discography for the 1950s and 1960s amounts to nine songs from seven sessions.
 From 1974 to 1977, he recorded tracks for his first full-length LP, I've Been Around, released in 1978 by the independent label Trix Records and produced by the ethnomusicologist Peter B. Lowry.
 Kansas City Red played for Edwards for a brief period, and Earwig recorded them in 1981, along with Sunnyland Slim and Floyd Jones, for the album Old Friends Together for the First Time.